kasperfg16/ROS_vision_application/README.md

 ## Disclaimer

 - This code is only tested and developed for Ubuntu 20.04 using ROS1 and MoveIt1.
-All other configurations is used at own risk ;-)
+All other configurations is used at own risk and suffering ;-)

 ## How to setup